GLP-1 Optimization

 GLP-1 Muscle & Protein: Protecting Lean Mass During Weight Loss

-The quality of weight loss on GLP-1 medications depends almost entirely on whether you protect your muscle.
-This hub covers protein targets, resistance training, and the strategies that make the difference between losing fat and losing everything.
+The quality of weight loss depends entirely on whether you protect your muscle.
+This hub covers protein targets, resistance training, and the strategies that determine whether you lose fat or lose everything.

 GLP-1 medications are extraordinarily effective at reducing appetite and accelerating weight loss.
 But the speed and scale of that weight loss creates a specific risk that most people are not warned about: without a deliberate strategy, a significant portion of the weight lost will be muscle rather than fat.
 Muscle loss is not just an aesthetic concern — it slows your metabolism, weakens your body, and makes long-term weight maintenance harder.